uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4-Shell.md

 ### **2.4 Adding files to CMakeLists**

 At this point, we have created our config/overlay files.
 We must add these to our build system for any of them to take effect (if a file is named app.conf, it is picked up by the build system by default, as seen in *CN.3-Serial_Console*).
-More details on this can be found here [3].
+More details on this can be found [here](https://docs.zephyrproject.org/latest/application/index.html).

 ```shell
 vim CMakeLists.txt